New Zealand raises interest rates, more tightening to come

-WELLINGTON : New Zealand's central bank on Wednesday hiked interest rates for the first time in seven years and signalled further tightening to come, as it looks to cool its domestic economy and a red-hot housing market.
+WELLINGTON: New Zealand's central bank on Wednesday (Oct 6) hiked interest rates for the first time in seven years and signalled further tightening to come, as it looks to cool its domestic economy and a red-hot housing market.

 The New Zealand dollar dropped slightly to settle at US$0.6949, as markets had fully priced in a 25 basis point rise.